 - They reduce the number of zones that they are willing to ship to

-If all of a seller’s inventory is fulfilled from a single location, for example out of New York as seen in the map below, it can take 5-6 days to a arrive at a customer in parts of California.
+If all of a businesses inventory is fulfilled from a single location, for example out of New York as seen in the map below, it can take 5-6 days to arrive at a customer in parts of California.

 Because of this, it is not surprising that same-day shipping and delivery can only ship to the closest zone(s).

-If a seller outsources their fulfillment, as opposed to self fulfilling orders they will have much more flexibility over choosing the location an order is fulfilled from.
+If a ecommerce business outsources their fulfillment, as opposed to self fulfilling orders they will have much more flexibility over choosing the location an order is fulfilled from.
 The best location that orders should be shipped from is near your customers, which can be determined by analyzing past order history.

 If your customers are spread out geographically, outsourced order fulfillment with a 3PL that has warehouses in large cities can help to reach more customers faster.
 If you are shipping from a less densely populated area, it hurts your ability to efficiently reach as many customers as possible.

-If a seller splits their products across multiple fulfillment centers that are geographically close to their customers, they can reduce the amount of time in transit for many of their orders.
+If a company distributes their products across multiple fulfillment centers that are geographically close to their customers, they can reduce the amount of time in transit for many of their orders.

-A third-party logistics (3PL) provider can help improve fulfillment by providing strategically located warehouse facilities that many sellers could not afford to own and operate by themselves.
+A third-party logistics (3PL) provider can help improve fulfillment by providing strategically located warehouse facilities that many businesses could not afford to own and operate by themselves.